conda-forge/zlib-ng-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge/label/compat-test` channel has been enabled, `libzlib, zlib, zlib-ng` can be installed with `conda`:
+Once the `conda-forge/label/compat-test` channel has been enabled, `libzlib, zlib, zlib-ng, zlib-ng-compat` can be installed with `conda`:

 ```
-conda install libzlib zlib zlib-ng
+conda install libzlib zlib zlib-ng zlib-ng-compat
 ```

 or with `mamba`:

 ```
-mamba install libzlib zlib zlib-ng
+mamba install libzlib zlib zlib-ng zlib-ng-compat
 ```

 It is possible to list all of the versions of `libzlib` available on your platform with `conda`: